bmink/sprited/README.md

 ]
 ```

-The file is an array of sprite objects.
-A single sprite file will have
+The file is always an array of objects, the above example shows an array with
-an array with one member.
-A file containing with an array of more than one
-sprites is a sprite set.
-Check the "examples" folder for more, well, examples.
+one objeft element.

+## Displaying sprites

-The contents of a sprite file can be displayed on the screen with 'sprited <spritefile.json> display`.
-Some sprites look better / are meant to be inverted,
+The contents of a sprite file can be displayed on the screen with 'sprited
+<spritefile.json> display`.
+Some sprites look better / are meant to be
-so an `invdisplay` command is also provided.
+inverted, so an `invdisplay` command is also provided.

 ## Animations